citp/privacy-policy-historical/z/zo/zot/zotac-cn.com.md

-> *The following text is extracted and transformed from the zotac-cn.com privacy policy that was archived on 2017-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606183928id_/http%3A//zotac-cn.com/page/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zotac-cn.com privacy policy that was archived on 2017-09-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170923195554id_/http%3A//www.zotac-cn.com/page/privacy-policy) for the most accurate reproduction.*

-# ZOTAC | Push The Limit
+# ZOTAC - Mini PCs and GeForce GTX Gaming Graphics Cards | ZOTAC

 We have created this email privacy policy to demonstrate our firm commitment to your privacy and the protection of your information.